acmo0/p4lantir/README.md

 pip install p4lantir
 ```

+> Note : the package can also be downloaded from the release and installed using the `.whl` file and `pip`.

 ## Usage
 > [!WARNING]
 > You need to run the script as root due to arpspoof and iptables.
 You should open a shell as root, activate the venv and then use *p4lantir*.